ganeti/ganeti/man/ganeti-os-interface.rst

     instance, this can be one of: ``rtl8139``, ``ne2k_pci``, ``ne2k_isa``, ``paravirtual``.

+NIC_%d_NETWORK
+    (Optional) If a NIC network is specified, the network's name.

+NIC_%d_NETWORK_UUID
+    (Optional) If a NIC network is specified, the network's uuid.

+NIC_%d_NETWORK_FAMILY
+    (Optional) If a NIC network is specified, the network's family.

+NIC_%d_NETWORK_SUBNET
+    (Optional) If a NIC network is specified, the network's IPv4 subnet.

+NIC_%d_NETWORK_GATEWAY
+    (Optional) If a NIC network is specified, the network's IPv4 gateway.

+NIC_%d_NETWORK_SUBNET6
+    (Optional) If a NIC network is specified, the network's IPv6 subnet.

+NIC_%d_NETWORK_GATEWAY6
+    (Optional) If a NIC network is specified, the network's IPv6 gateway.

+NIC_%d_NETWORK_MAC_PREFIX
+    (Optional) If a NIC network is specified, the network's mac prefix.

+NIC_%d_NETWORK_TYPE
+    (Optional) If a NIC network is specified, the network's type.

+NIC_%d_NETWORK_TAGS
+    (Optional) If a NIC network is specified, the network's tags, space separated.

 OSP_*name*
     Each OS parameter (see below) will be exported in its own variable, prefixed with ``OSP_``, and upper-cased.
 For example, a